Exceptional opportunities for individuals with developmental disabilities and differe

 Scott Johnson, President

-Scott Johnson retired from Coca-Cola and works extensively in Peachtree City volunteering.
-He has been a resident of Fayette County since 1996.
-He has served on the ExOPS Board since 2010 and currently as its President.
-Scott is married to Michelle and they have 3 adult children.
+Scott Johnson retired from Coca-Cola and now dedicates his time to community support in Peachtree City through extensive volunteer work.
+A resident of Fayette County since 1996, he has demonstrated strong leadership as a member of the ExOPS Board since 2010, currently serving as its President.
+His advocacy for individuals with developmental disabilities is a key focus of his efforts.
+Scott is married to Michelle, and together they have 3 adult children.

 Brenda Vogler, Vice President

 Brenda Vogler is a retired CFO of HospitalMD with 30 years of financial and accounting experience.
-She serves on the Leadership Board of PTCUMC and has been a resident of Fayette County since 1996.
-She has served on the ExOps Board since 2002.
+She has been a resident of Fayette County since 1996 and actively participates in community support as a member of the Leadership Board of PTCUMC.
+Additionally, she has served on the ExOps Board since 2002, advocating for development and leadership within the nonprofit organization focused on individuals with developmental disabilities.

 Arturo Cerezo, Treasurer

-Arturo Cerezo is the Catering Technology Manager at Delta Air Lines.
-He has two adult children, and enjoys soccer and traveling.
-He has lived in Fayette County since 2013.
-He has served on the ExOps Board since 2018.
+Arturo Cerezo is the Catering Technology Manager at Delta Air Lines and has been actively involved in community support, particularly for nonprofit organizations that advocate for individuals with developmental disabilities.
+He enjoys soccer and traveling, and has lived in Fayette County since 2013.
+Since 2018, he has demonstrated his leadership by serving on the ExOps Board.

 Frances Stewart, Secretary

-Frances Stewart is VP of sales and marketing with UP Media Group, a media company serving the electronics industry.
-She has lived in Fayette County since 2005 and has served on the ExOps Board since 2016.
-She and her husband, Norman, have an adult daughter, Helena, who is developmentally disabled.
+Frances Stewart is the VP of sales and marketing at UP Media Group, a media company dedicated to serving the electronics industry.
+Since moving to Fayette County in 2005, she has demonstrated her leadership by serving on the ExOps Board since 2016.
+Frances and her husband, Norman, are actively involved in advocacy and community support for individuals with developmental disabilities, including their adult daughter, Helena.

 Exceptional Ops Board Members